MattHartfield/DomSelfAdapt/README.md

 Next one runs DomSelfAdaptFWD_RepsRec to simulate a sweep from these burn-in populations.
 The program is executed as:

-./DomSelfAdaptFWD_RepsRec N s h self R x0 xfix theta basereps reps-per-sim samples suffix npoly
+./DomSelfAdaptFWD_RepsRec N s h self R x0 xfix 4Nu basereps reps-per-sim samples suffix npoly

 Where:
 - N is the population size